AstarNetwork/builders-program/README.md

 - It's hard to get into our Builders Program, even harder to graduate from it so if you made it through the entire process, congratulations!
 As a final gift from us, if you ever need help for your future projects, feel free to reach out to us and we will try our best to help you.

-## Why build on Plasm Network & Shiden Network?
+## Why build on Astar Network & Shiden Network?

 Aside from the Builders Program, there are 4 more compelling reasons why you would build on us instead of other smart contract enabled parachains.